webpop/extensions/ab-test/README.md

 4. Create a goal for your test by adding `<pop:ab:goal name="example-test"/>` to the page which visitors will see after they have taken the action you are trying to optimize for.
 A typical place to put it would be in the confirmation message after a form submission.

 5. Upload results.tpl to your templates, create a section called "AB Results" and assign it to results.tpl.
-Make sure that `<pop:variations>` has your tests name, eg `<pop:variations name="my-first-test">`.
+Here's where you'll be able to view how your variations perform.

 6. Now your test should be up and running, everytime someone gets to the page with the `<pop:ab:goal name="my-first-test">` tag, a win is logged for the variation which they saw.
 A win is only logged once per session.